MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

-1. In Cloud App Security, in the menu bar, click the settings cog and select **Settings**.
+1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Settings**.
 1. Under **Conditional Access App Control**, select **Device identification**.
 This page shows the device identification options available in Cloud App Security.
 1. For **Intune compliant device identification** and **Hybrid Azure AD joined identification** respectively, click **View configuration** and verify that the services are setup.